wonderhoss/caribou/README.md

 Usage: C:/Users/pita/dev/caribou/caribou.rb <command> [options]

-Command can be one of: list getsgid
+Command can be one of:
+list       - List all AWS regions available with the credentials provided getsgid    - Get the ID of the default AWS Security Group Caribou will use

 Specific options:
     -k, --awskeyid ID                The AWS key ID to use